PurdueCAM2Project/HELPSweb/source/currentmember.rst

 - Your time is precious.
 Do not spend a lot of time looking for cheap airfare or inexpensive hotels.
 Do not choose a cheap hotel that requires long commute to your business destination.
-Do not choose a very longover to save a few dollars.
+Do not choose a very long over to save a few dollars.

 - Safety is your highest priority.
 If you feel unsafe, take reasonable actions to reduce the chance of harm (stay in the